Demihypercube

 In geometry, demihypercubes (also called n-demicubes, n-hemicubes, and half measure polytopes) are a class of n-polytopes constructed from alternation of an n-hypercube, labeled as hγn for being half of the hypercube family, γn.
 Half of the vertices are deleted and new facets are formed.
 The 2n facets become 2n (n−1)-demicubes, and 2n (n−1)-simplex facets are formed in place of the deleted vertices.

 They have been named with a demi- prefix to each hypercube name: demicube, demitesseract, etc. The demicube is identical to the regular tetrahedron, and the demitesseract is identical to the regular 16-cell.
 The demipenteract is considered semiregular for having only regular facets.
-Higher forms don't have all regular facets but are all uniform polytopes.
+Higher forms do not have all regular facets but are all uniform polytopes.

-The vertices and edges of a demihypercube form two copies of the halved cube graph.
+The vertex-edge graph of the demihypercube is the halved cube graph.

 An n-demicube has inversion symmetry if n is even.

 Discovery

-Thorold Gosset described the demipenteract in his 1900 publication listing all of the regular and semiregular figures in n-dimensions above 3.
+Thorold Gosset described the demipenteract in his 1900 publication listing all of the regular and semiregular figures in n-dimensions above three.
 He called it a 5-ic semi-regular.
 It also exists within the semiregular k21 polytope family.

 The demihypercubes can be represented by extended Schläfli symbols of the form h{4,3,...,3} as half the vertices of {4,3,...,3}.
 The vertex figures of demihypercubes are rectified n-simplexes.